About the Test

 A CMP can also be used after a treatment has been started to see how your blood levels have changed.
 For example, if you are starting a new medication that can alter kidney or liver function, the CMP may be a useful tool for making sure these organs are still working properly.

-There are no clear guidelines for when the CMP should be used for screening in people without any symptoms.
+There are no clear guidelines for when the CMP should be used for screening in people without any symptoms or as an essential health screening.
 While many doctors prescribe the test as part of routine checkups, there is a lack of evidence showing that the benefits of such testing outweigh the risks, such as unnecessary costs and procedures.

 Finding a CMP